 Blue Shield: Blue Shield experience indicates that the broker interest in HSAs is statewide.

-SeeChange Health: We sell exclusively to groups of 2-to-200 employees or more.
+SeeChange Health: We sell exclusively to groups of two to 200 employees or more.

-Sterling HSA: We know that the early baby boomer is very interested in choosing a HDHP/HSA product.
+Sterling: We know that the early baby boomer is very interested in choosing a HDHP/HSA product.
 Areas with high PPO concentration and lower pricing are high sales areas.
 The individual market has been a PPO market for some time and was the first to migrate to the HSA.
 Some individuals already have a HDHP and now have a tax-advantaged way to pay for medical expenses or save for retirement.
-We also see strong interest in certain geographic areas where Sterling has recently expanded, including key markets in the Midwest and the Southwest.
+We also see strong interest in certain geographic areas where Sterling has recently expanded, including key markets in the Southwest.
+UnitedHealthcare: All.

 29. What problems, if any, have you encountered with HSA eligible plans?